Visit to Pakistan

 Europe and Georgia

-On January 29, AIES and the Georgian Ambassador David Dondua had an excellent meeting.
-AIES President Werner Fasslabend, Head of Institute Velina Tchakarova and AIES Senior Adviser Nikolaus Scholik discussed wide range of issues of mutual interest and agreed on future cooperation with the Georgian Ambassador.
+On January 29, 2019, the AIES met with H.E.
+David Dondua, the Ambassador of Georgia.
+AIES President Werner Fasslabend, Head of Institute Velina Tchakarova and AIES Senior Advisor Nikolaus Scholik discussed a wide range of issues of mutual interest with the Georgian Ambassador, and agreed on future cooperation.